slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 > force, coins which have lost their embossing and are now considered as
 > metal and no longer as coins.

-Reason is understood at least partly as a self-referential and tautological instrument:
+Reason is understood as an inherently tautological instrument:

 > If I make up the definition of a mammal, and then, after inspecting a
 > camel, declare "look, a mammal," I have indeed brought a truth to